VelaOBA/VelaSMS/README.md

 ```

 #### Usage
-You can use VelaSMS SDK from an `Activit.
+You can use VelaSMS SDK from an `Activity`.

 ##### Subscribe to Event:
 VelaSMSReceiver implement an event bus using `LiveData` that can be observed by any Lifecycle owner as show below: